kaplanski/pkgmgr/README.md

 simple if-statements to give the user a full-blown package manager in return.

 Features:
-- can install precompiled binary packages (tar-gz format)
+- can install precompiled binary packages, .sh and .py scrips (tar-gz format)
 - can install source-code using GNU make (tar-gz format)
 - easy to adopt other formats/package layouts